porcinus/Arma-3/mpmissions/README.md

 [![prev](EscapeFromMaldenMOD.Malden%20preview/preview/south-west-base.jpg)](EscapeFromMaldenMOD.Malden%20preview/south-west-base.jpg)
 [![prev](EscapeFromMaldenMOD.Malden%20preview/preview/whiteboard.jpg)](EscapeFromMaldenMOD.Malden%20preview/whiteboard.jpg)

 WIP, work but many things need to be redone the right way.
+I stated this modification while lacking a lot of knowledge about ArmA scripting.
+Don't look at scripts, you will tear blood...

 My main idea is to allow me and a group of friends to really enjoy this mission.
 To be honest, I didn't keep track of codes coming from internet and I am pretty sure some stuff may need some credits.